Chlamydia is the most commonly diagnosed bacterial STI and often has no symptoms at all.

 What if I test positive?

-- We will provide you with proper anitibiotic treatment.
-If left untreated, Chlamydia can cause serious health problems.
+- If left untreated, chlamydia can cause serious health problems

-- You should know however that this is a “Publically reportable disease” – meaning someone from Public Health may call you to ask you some questions.
+- Chlamydia is a reportable infection – meaning someone from Public Health may contact you for further information

 - Emergency Contraception